slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Everyone you will ever meet knows something you don’t.' -- Bill Nye*

-> *'People aren’t either wicked or noble.
-They're like chef’s salads, with good things and bad things chopped and mixed together in a vinaigrette of confusion and conflict.' -- Lemony Snicket*

 A way to humble yourself is to put you in the position of being the weakest person in something during the day.

 ### How to apologise

+Quickly, specifically, sincerely.

 > *'It’s not an apology if it comes with an excuse.
 It is not a compliment if it comes with a request.' -- Kevin Kelly*

-Quickly, specifically, sincerely.